tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Ask students if anyone remembers how to calculate a Sharpe ratio.

-  **Answer** Calculate the annual average daily return and then divide that by the standard deviation of daily returns.
+  **Answer**: Calculate the annual average daily return, then divide that by the standard deviation of daily returns.
 The standard deviation of daily returns will need to be multiplied by the square root of the number of trading days.

   ```python
   sharpe_ratio = (signals_df['Portfolio Daily Returns'].mean() * 252) / (signals_df['Portfolio Daily Returns'].std() * np.sqrt(252))
   ```

-* Indicate that the downside returns or downside deviation metric is calculated by squaring daily returns less than 0.
+* Indicate that the downside returns, or downside deviation metric, is calculated by squaring daily returns less than 0.

   ```python
   sortino_ratio_df.loc[sortino_ratio_df['Portfolio Daily Returns'] < target, 'Downside Returns'] = sortino_ratio_df['Portfolio Daily Returns']**2
   ```

-* Sortino ratios are calculated using the downside return.
-Sortino ratios are calculated by dividing the average daily return by the square root of the average downside return.
+* Sortino ratios are calculated by dividing the average daily return by the square root of the average downside return.

   ```python
   down_stdev = np.sqrt(sortino_ratio_df['Downside Returns'].mean()) * np.sqrt(252)